 For a while I was an obstetric ambulance driver.

 Searching for stuff when you’re not completely calm is fruitless.
 Rather phone Koos.
 Who comes roaring around the corner into 10th Avenue, Berea, Durban, KwaZuluNatal, South Africa at three ay emm in the grey and grey 1965 Concorde deluxe four door column shift Opel.
 Or was it my puke-green 1974 Peugeot 404 station wagon?
 Memory fades and it could be either.
-Anyway, it’s a good thing we have vehicles like this for times like these.
+Both had slick column shift gear levers anyway.
+And anyway, it’s a good thing we have vehicles like this for times like these.
 Spacious bench seats.
 Ample boep-room between seats.

 I whisk them off to the hospital in no time.
 Efficiently.
 The robots change when I go through, the clouds dissolve and the sky turns blue . . thanks, Don Maclean.
 The Concorde is stable around the corners, swift on the straights.